The boat crew announced when I was fifth on the line. Without a word, he untied the rope and the engine roared to leave the port.

 A few minutes later, while the pump boat was fighting against the turbulent water, a ten-year-old boy was arching his back on his mother’s lap.
 His face turned pale as he held a plastic bag on his mouth.
 As soon as he lifted his face, the smell of vomit spread inside the boat.

-The smell was unbearable.
+Unbearable smell!
 My head was moving in circles until I tasted acid rising from my stomach.

 “When will this ever end?”
 I murmured to myself.

 The sea continued to slap the boat from side to side.
 When the motor died, a second almost felt like an eternity while the only sounds you hear were the rain on the plywood roof, the unfriendly waves of the sea and the gagging of passengers.

 Looking at the crew, despite the constant grumbling of the passengers and the rough sea, their faces remained calm.